 You now need to create a User for the database by doing the following:

-• Write the User name and password somewhere because we’ll be using them later on.
+- Write the Username and password somewhere because we’ll use them later.

-• In “Global Privileges,” click on “Check All” then click the” Go ” button on the bottom.
+- In “Global Privileges,” click on “Check All” and then click the” Go ” button at the bottom.

 3. Download WordPress: